davemendoza/Research_First_Sourcer_Automation/docs/AI_Talent_Engine_Agent_Activation_and_Signal_Flow.md

 **Created by L. David Mendoza | December 2025**
 © 2025 L. David Mendoza.
 All rights reserved.

+This document describes a **proprietary research framework** created by L. David Mendoza.
+Redistribution, duplication, derivative use, or replication of this architecture, methodology, terminology, or diagram — in whole or in part — is prohibited without explicit written permission.

 ---

-## Intellectual Property & Proprietary Notice

-This document describes a **proprietary research framework** created solely by **L. David Mendoza**.

-All architecture, methodology, terminology, diagrams, signal logic, agent behaviors, evaluative constructs, and system interactions described herein are **confidential and protected intellectual property**.

-Redistribution, duplication, derivative use, reverse engineering, decompilation, or replication of this framework — in whole or in part — is prohibited without **explicit written authorization** from L. David Mendoza.

----

 ## Purpose & Audience

-This document explains how the **AI Talent Engine** activates agents, validates evidence, and produces **research-grade talent intelligence**.
+This document explains how the **AI Talent Engine** activates research agents, validates technical evidence, and produces **research-grade, role-aware talent intelligence**.

 It is intentionally written to be understandable by:

-- Talent Acquisition & Recruiting leadership
+- Talent & Recruiting leaders
 - Hiring managers and executive leadership
-- Engineering, ML, and AI research leadership
+- Engineering, ML, and research leadership
 - Investors and operators evaluating defensibility

 **This is not a résumé screener.**
-**This is not a keyword-matching system.**
+**It is not a keyword matcher.**
-**This is not based on self-described or unverified skills.**

-It is a **governed, evidence-based research engine**.
+**It is a governed, evidence-based research system.**

 ---